 And, surprisingly, there might also be an increased blood clotting risk from the frequencies emitted from cell phones.
 That’s the conclusion of a small, but eye opening 2015 study conducted by the Weston Price Foundation in Washington D.C.
 According to the foundation, the study revealed a clumping effect (thicker blood) through darkfield microscopic analysis of blood samples taken from ten healthy individuals who carried a cellphone in receiving mode in a backpack for 45 minutes.
 Such changes, the report concluded, “are frequently observed in ill persons or those eating less-than-optimal diets.”
 The foundation is dedicated to dietary education and research primarily related to the importance of healthy animal-based fats.
 The subjects in the study were said to spend on average 1.2 hours per day using a cell phone.
 More research is obviously needed, but the finding here is troubling.
-It certainly adds to the growing evidence of health risks from cell phone usage.
+It certainly adds to the growing evidence of health risks from cell phone and other wireless device usage.

 - See a physician right away if you develop pain and redness in a leg, a possible signs of a deep vein thrombosis.

 - Drink plenty of water to help maintain the fluidity of your blood.